DavidShenJingtao/tp/docs/DeveloperGuide.md

 **Extensions**

 2a.
 The list is empty.
+  * 2a1.
+TAConnect shows an empty contact list.

   Use case ends.

 **Use case: UC6 - List all contacts in a specific session**